How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 sudo chmod 744 /etc/systemd/system/motionsensor.service

-As the last step, you need to tell the system that you have added this file and want to start the service every time your Raspberry Pi boots up.
+As the last step, you must tell the system that you have added this file and want to start the service every time your Raspberry Pi boots up.

 sudo systemctl daemon-reload